 If a decision is made to shelter in place, follow the guidelines as indicated in this document for the specific emergency.
-All buildings in this development were constructed to meet all of the most current codes at time of construction.
+All buildings in this development were constructed to meet all the most current fire and building codes at time of construction.
 This includes all wildland fire and earthquake hazards.
-The Recreation Building was constructed to include an emergency generator (generator was designed to start up at time of any power failure).
-An area within the Recreation Building has the capability to have power from that generator for up to 12 hours.
+Building D was constructed to include an emergency generator (generator was designed to start up at time of any power failure) for the lobby lounge, community, and workout rooms.
+This area of Building D has the capability to have power from that generator for up to 12 hours.
 This generator powered space will enable residents to have a place to assemble, as needed, prior to any evacuation that is needed from the property.